PreferredAI/cornac/docs/source/user/iamadeveloper.rst

     bpr = BPR(k=10, max_iter=200, learning_rate=0.001, lambda_reg=0.01, seed=123)

-We would like to optimize the `k` and `learning_rate` hyperparameters.
-To do this, we can use the `cornac.hyperopt` module to perform hyperparameter searches.
+We would like to optimize the `k` and `learning_rate` hyper-parameters.
+To do this, we can use the `cornac.hyperopt` module to perform the searches.

 .. code-block:: python